Alpakash/PHP/02-SchoolTerm1-SoccerApp AS80/README.md

 This app should contain:

-- Photo album feature
+- a photo album feature
-- Carpool feature
-- Registration and login
+- messages and private messages
-- Forgot password via email
-- Blog
+- insights in carpooling
-- General messages
-- Dates of soccer matches
-- And more...